allenai/aristo-leaderboard/scitail/README.md

 Replace `data/test/dummy-predictions.csv` with your predictions to compute your test score.

-You can also predictions against the Dev set by running:
+You can also evaluate predictions against the Dev set by running:

 ```
 % python3 evaluator/evaluator.py -a data/dev/answers.jsonl -p data/dev/dummy-predictions.csv